iai-callgrind/iai-callgrind/README.md

 Iai-Callgrind is in a mature development stage and is already [in use](https://github.com/iai-callgrind/iai-callgrind/network/dependents).
 Nevertheless, you may experience big changes between a minor version bump.
-With the release of `0.14.0`, almost all `callgrind` capabilities are implemented including benchmarking of multi-threaded and multi-process applications.
-Profiling of heap usage with `DHAT` or `massif` is possible, but can be further improved.
+With the release of `0.14.0`, almost all `Callgrind` capabilities are implemented including benchmarking of multi-threaded and multi-process applications.
+Using `Cachegrind` instead of or in addition to `Callgrind` is possible since `0.15.0`.
+Profiling of heap usage with `DHAT` is fully integrated since `0.16.0`.
+Profiling with `Massif` is possible, but doesn't show useful metrics in the terminal output and can be further improved.
 Creating callgrind flamegraphs for multi-process/multi-threaded benchmarks is considered to be in an experimental state.
 Please read our [Vision](./VISION.md) to learn more about the ideas and the direction the future path might take.

 ## When not to use Iai-Callgrind